McLean is a great community. It also very versatile.

 Evans Farm is an elegant gated community of both luxury single family homes and luxury townhomes.
 It is located near the intersection of 123 and Lewinsville Rd. / Great Falls St.

 The townhomes are among the largest in McLean, some containing more than 6000 finished square feet.
 If you are downsizing from a large luxury home and want less maintenance this is the neighborhood to be in.

 The exteriors are finished with brick and stone, colonial style with white trim and columns.
 The community was built in the early 2000s.

 The interiors have what you would expect from this era luxury townhome.
 Open kitchens, office and sitting areas, extensive trimwork, elevators and master suites with large ensuite bathrooms.

 Evans Farm and the land the community is built on also has a rich history worth checking out if you are interested in living here.

 Local McLean Townhome Expert

 If you are looking to buy or sell a townhome in McLean, I have extensive knowledge of the area.
-I sell more townhomes than any other property and will get you the results you are looking for.
+I sell more lots of townhomes in Fairfax County, both helping buyers and sellers.

 If you have questions about the neighborhoods above, any townhomes for sale in McLean VA, or what your townhome is worth, fill out the form below and we can start to talk.